lvladikov/hue-reporter/README.md

 It can be run with an interactive menu or via command-line arguments for automation.

+**Includes support for Hue Bridge Pro as well (for common functionality, I am yet to explore the new Pro features such as Hue MotionAware<sup>TM</sup>), all API calls now run over https, as this is enforced by Bridge Pro and is also backwards compatible with the v2 older Hue Bridges**

 ## Disclaimer

 **Read-Only:** This script is for reporting and visualization purposes only.
 It performs read-only operations and will not make any changes to the state of your Hue lights, switches, or any other devices.
 It is a safe tool for visualization and research of your Hue system's configuration.